freemanlatrell/blog/freemanlatrellblog/content/hiddenpost/building-operator-an-collection-with-ansible-lightspeed-revised.md

 Join us as we explore the exciting world of Operator Collection development and discover how the IBM Operator Collection SDK and Ansible Lightspeed with IBM Watson Code Assistant can revolutionize your workflow.
 Let's dive in!

 ## Step 1: Install the IBM z/OS Cloud Broker Operator
 In order to create an Operator Collection and successfully deploy it in OpenShift, the first step is to install the [IBM z/OS Cloud Broker][broker] operator.
-This can be achieved by finding the IBM z/OS Cloud Broker operator from the OperatorHub catalog, installing it into our designated Namespace, and then proceeding to create a `ZosCloudBroker` instance.
+This can be achieved by finding the IBM z/OS Cloud Broker operator from the OperatorHub catalog, installing it into our designated namespace, and then proceeding to create a `ZosCloudBroker` instance.

 {{< rawhtml >}}